Posted on March 20, 2015 in Felony DUI

 If you are facing drunk driving charges in Arizona, you may wonder what will happen next.
 Will you be fined, lose your license or even be sentenced to time in prison?
 Of course, hopefully you will escape conviction altogether.
 However, it is important to be aware of the potential penalties you could face so you can prepare yourself and weigh up your options more effectively.

 In general, the severity of a sentence depends on the nature of the offense committed and how serious it is deemed to be.
 Crimes are usually divided into a number of categories denoting their gravity.
 For example, a particularly minor offense may be classed as an infraction.
 This can include acts like jaywalking or receiving a traffic ticket.

 At the next level is a misdemeanor.
 A reasonable estimation of this is a crime which can result in up to a year in jail as a penalty and is considered more serious than an infraction.
-Beyond this, as this article on felonies explains, are those offenses which are punished with sentences of more than a year in prison.
+Beyond this are those offenses which are punished with sentences of more than a year in prison.
 As such, if you are convicted of a felony DUI, you could be looking at a lengthy sentence.

 An attorney may be able to advise you about what to expect during your trial and the potential consequences of conviction.
 DUI charges can sometimes be dismissed if arrest procedures where not followed correctly.
 Your attorney might be able to help you identify such details.
 He or she may also be able to assist you with your defense and support you as you work toward clearing your name and protecting your future.